AVEX41/ScoreForge/README.md

 - blue themed.
 - able for both darkmode and whitemode.

-#### Performace tracker
+#### ScoreTable
-- when clicked on a specific performance (label):
+- when clicked on a specific ScoreTable:
     - show a loading page
     - page should fetch a JSON to get information about the performance
     - shows a graph, that shows all the perfomances
     - able to see specific information about each "node", or perfomance score logged on a seperate part of the page (fetch on request).